 - 8) Tow the disabled truck backward.
-An operator must be on the towed truck. - Tow the truck slowly.
+An operator must be on the towed truck.Tow the truck slowly.
 Careful towing is necessary to prevent injury to personnel or damage to the truck.
 The truck should be towed at a speed of less than 5 mph (8 km/h) with a driver in the seat.

-Do not lift the truck or any wheels off the floor or ground while the truck is being towed. - ⚠ The power steering will not operate on the disabled truck when the hydraulic motor is not running, which makes the steering handwheel difficult to turn. - 9) Park the disabled truck in authorized areas only.
+Do not lift the truck or any wheels off the floor or ground while the truck is being towed. - ▲ The power steering will not operate on the disabled truck when the electric power steering motor is not running. - 9) Park the disabled truck in authorized areas only.
 Fully lower the forks to the floor, put the directional control lever in the NEUTRAL position and turn the starting switch to the OFF position.
-Engage the parking brake.
-Remove the key and, when necessary, block the wheels to prevent the truck from rolling. - Always engage the parking brake when parking a lift truck.
+Engage the parking brake by releasing two M5 X 0.8 X 30 bolts on electric parking brake.
+Remove the key and when necessary, block the wheels to prevent the truck from rolling.

+Always engage the parking brake when parking a lift truck.
 The truck can move and cause injury or death to personnel near it.